williamlucia/williamlucia/README.md

 - 👋 Hi, I’m @williamlucia
-- 👀 I’m interested in Data Engineering topics (Distributed Systems, Real-time processing, Algorithm and Data structures)
+- 👀 I’m interested in Data Engineering topics (Distributed Systems, Batch and Real-Time Data Pipelines, Algorithm and Data structures)
 - 🌱 I’m currently learning How to build reliable data plaftorms at scale!
 - 💞️ I’m looking to collaborate on anything around data or software that process it
 - 📫 You can reach me on